 Kenneth Feinberg, the first Special Master, prioritized emergency responder injury claims, and many of his successors have continued that approach.
 Most everyone else goes to the back of the line.
 This waiting is especially common for victims who do not have VCF lawyers, because the Special Master rather logically concludes that if they do not take their cases seriously, neither should the SM.

 Mr. Feinberg also famously declared that 15 percent of the victims should not get 85 percent of the money, which means that the SM often undervalues the injuries of financial professionals and other highly-compensated victims.
 A WTC VCF attorney can convince the SM to award damages based on the facts of the case.

 These damages include compensation for both economic losses, such as medical bills and noneconomic losses, such as pain and suffering.
 A damaged cap may apply to emotional distress and other noneconomic damages.

 Who is Eligible?

-In 2011, the Zadroga Act, which Paul J. Napoli helped engineer, greatly expanded the WTC victims’ compensation fund’s exposure zone, moving the northern boundary to a line that follows Canal Street, East Broadway, and Clinton Street.
+In 2011, the Zadroga Act, which Paul J. Napoli helped engineer, greatly expanded the World Trade Center Victims Compensation Fund’s exposure zone, moving the northern boundary to a line that follows Canal Street, East Broadway, and Clinton Street.
 As a result, 9/11 injury victims in Chinatown and other neighborhoods closer to Midtown are eligible for compensation.

 Furthermore, claimants must have been physically present in the Exposure Zone on 9/11 or in the year after the attack.

 Generally, the SM almost rubber-stamps cases involving emergency responders at Ground Zero, an approach that is noble but necessarily means that there is less money for other victims, so, therefore, their claims are closely scrutinized.
 So, victims without WTC lawyers must answer tough questions from the SM, so the chances of obtaining fair compensation are greatly reduced.